yatiksihag01/QR-Code-Scanner--Google-ML-Kit/README.md

 ## ⭐Features

-- Users can scan 13 types of QR Codes/Barcodes
+- Users can scan 13 types of QR Codes/Barcodes.
-- Users can save the scanned data
+- Users can save the scanned data.
-- You can either choose photos from gallery or use camera
+- You can either choose photos from gallery or use camera.
-- Options to automatically open Urls after scanning
+- Options to automatically open Urls after scanning.
+- Users can generate their own barcodes/QR codes.

 ## 🔬Tools & Technologies

-- Android Studio, Kotlin
+- Android Studio, Kotlin.
-- Room Database to store scanned barcodes
+- Room Database to store scanned barcodes.
-- Hilt for dependency injection
+- Hilt for dependency injection.
-- CameraX API to scan QR codes/Barcodes
+- CameraX API to scan QR codes/Barcodes.
+- Zxing to create QR/Barcodes.
+- Retrofit, Jsoup to get Url preview.
-- Unit tests for ViewModels, Room Database
+- Unit tests for ViewModels, Room Database.

 ## 😊Contribution